ykiu/gql-in-ts/README.md

 ### The `Result` type

 Now, how would you know the shape of the response that would be returned for the query you wrote?
-Use the `Result` type for that:
+Use the `Result` type:

 ```ts
 import { Result } from './yourSchema';